Two arrested after “shots fired” in Hamden

 HAMDEN, Conn.
 (WTNH) — A report of “shots fired” ended in a foot pursuit Saturday morning.

-According to police, around 2:45 a.m. they received a complaint of “three to four shots.”
+According to New Haven Police, around 2:45 a.m. they received a complaint of “three to four shots.”

 Police then noticed a car speeding southbound on Dixwell Avenue.
 They stopped the car near Helen Street.

 When police stopped the car, they noticed two firearms under the front seat along with a knife.
-Officers began removing the passenger, 28-year-old Carlos Barnes of Wethersfield, from the vehicle and Barnes fled on foot.
+Officers began removing the passenger, 28-year-old Carlos Barnes of Wethersfield, from the vehicle.
+Barnes fled on foot.

 Police were able to apprehend Barnes and the driver, 29-year-old Antoine Ward of New Haven.